mkumar73/beckernick.github.io/_portfolio/2016-11-23-presidential-wikipedia-views.markdown

 Fortunately, there's an [API](https://www.mediawiki.org/wiki/API:Main_page) and a [Python package](https://github.com/mediawiki-utilities/python-mwviews), eliminating the need to download and comb through the raw hourly datasets for simple queries.
 The API only provides access to data going back through mid-2015, but it's still awesome for a free service.

-Since we just had a presidential election, I was curious how the election might have affected the candidates's popularity on Wikipedia.
+Since we just had a presidential election, I was curious how the election might have affected the candidates' popularity on Wikipedia.
 The results are pretty dramatic.

 ![](/images/wikipedia_views/presidential_wiki_views.png?raw=true)

-All the candidates's pages were visited more on the day after the election, but Trump had a staggering 5.5 million more views the day after.
+All the candidates' pages were visited more on the day after the election, but Trump had a staggering 5.5 million more views the day after.

 The raw hourly page views datasets are updated every hour, which is pretty cool.
 I bet there are signals in the Wikipedia usage data that would be pretty useful for short-term forecasting a ton of different phenomena.

+***

 ***